cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup_openstack.rst

    not limited to proper ssh settings disallowing password authentication, securing the location of your private key as well as setting a passphrase, etc.).
-As this method targets the scenario for rapid dev and testing, it will be a good idea that shuting the vm down after using.
+As this method targets the scenario for rapid dev and testing, it will be a good idea that shutting the vm down after using.

 #.
 As the server is not secured by HTTPS, remember not to use your
    real passwords that you use on other systems to login.

 #.
-This method is only intended for development and tesing, and not
+This method is only intended for development and testing, and not
    recommended for real production use.

 More information about more sophisticated install instructions are